CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/Lab-3.md

    ![](../media/img19.png)

+>**Note**: Copilot Chat may not respond with the exact output as shown in the screenshots.
+Following are the examples of what you'll most likely to see in this exercise, but the response may vary.

-8. Enter an example question such as `When will I receive the W2 form?`.
+7. Enter an example question such as `When will I receive the W2 form?`.
 The questions are answered by the Copilot by searching a knowledge base.

    ![](../media/L3-T1-S7.png)

-9. Copilot can help update employee information, like address updates.
+8. Copilot can help update employee information, like address updates.
 For other information update requests, Copilot will log a ticket to the HR team to update the information.
 Enter `I moved to 123 Main St., San Jose, CA 95112, please update my address` in the HR Copilot app.

     ![](../media/L3-T1-S8.png)

-10. Navigate back to **CMD** and stop the terminal by typing **ctrl + C**.
+9. Navigate back to **CMD** and stop the terminal by typing **ctrl + C**.

 ### Task 2: Integrate Azure Cognitive Search with your Application